 What other places visit near the Verdon Gorge?

 You can also visit the beautiful village of Moustier Ste Marie that is very close.
 If you have more time you can of course visit Cassis, the Calanques, Aix-en-Provence, Marseille, Gordes, or Valensole.
-You can read our Provence travel guide to find all the places to visit and plan your trip!

 You are planning to visit the Verdon Gorge soon?